tomhuangswe/GLMPetMe/README.md

 - PetMe is a cross-platform AI pet companion app available as both a **React Native mobile app** and a **React web app**.
 Users can chat with a lifelike AI pet, customize its appearance using AI image generation, and receive gentle emotional support with some psychological healing techniques — all delivered through the warm personality of their virtual companion.
 - You can try the web version in http://138.197.89.249/petmeapp/
+- A simple demo video: https://youtube.com/shorts/wiTfDbWBl5o?si=RAePqPW03Vyzulrg   Note that due to budget limit, currently we can not make the customized pet video generation feature public aviable yet.
+We are still working on it and hopefully it can be available to everyone soon.
 - More features and the mobile app version are under delopment.
 For example, the customized pet video generation feature will come soon.
 ---